marufke1/Ansible-playbook/README.md

                     state: started

-       **Execution: finally execute the play book that allows to install and start the nginx on the nodes** **Execution command** **ansible-playbook -i inventory playbook.yml**
+       **Execution: finally execute the play book that allows to install and start the nginx on the nodes**

+       **Execution command** **ansible-playbook -i inventory playbook.yml**

-4. **Ansible Role:** Ansible role is going to allow to write the playbook in more efficient way for an example: we are writing a play book where defines so many tasks, variables, handlers, condition etc that creates a playbook very large even it will be very difficult to find out which task is being configured for what purposes.
+4. **ANSIBLE ROLE:** Ansible role is going to allow to write the playbook in more efficient way for an example: we are writing a play book where defines so many tasks, variables, handlers, condition etc that creates a playbook very large even it will be very difficult to find out which task is being configured for what purposes.
 We easily can define roles for specific component and then just define the role name in the playbook that allows to configure the tasks on the nodes.

-   **Ansible roles example:
+   **ANSIBLE ROLES EXAMPLE:**
    - **first I am going to create a parent directory by using follwing command mkdir -p playbook/roles/webserver/tasks**
    - **change the directory cd playbook/**
    - **create a file which is main.yml inside of the tasks directory and defines the tasks need to be performed on the nodes**